 Mallorca Road Trip – Driving the Dramatic West Coast and Tramuntana

-Dramatic craggy coasts, shimmering salt pans, dry plains dotted with windmills – the landscapes of the Catalan island of Mallorca (or Majorca as the British call it) are as varied as those of Spain itself offering countless possibilities for road trips.
+Dramatic craggy coasts, shimmering salt pans, dry plains dotted with windmills – the landscapes of the Balearic island of Mallorca (or Majorca as the British call it) are as varied as those of Spain itself offering countless possibilities for road trips.

-We spent the most part of one European summer on the Catalan island of Mallorca, updating a guide book, which Terence also had to re-shoot, writing hotel reviews for an accommodation site, and doing a road trip story for a magazine.
+We spent the most part of one European summer on the Balearic island of Mallorca, updating a guide book, which Terence also had to re-shoot, writing hotel reviews for an accommodation site, and doing a road trip story for a magazine.

 Despite the impossibly tight deadlines, sizzling summer temperatures and lack of air-conditioning, the sweaty write-up – in an atmospheric apartment owned by the sweetest of people in the heart of Palma’s old town – was one of the most enjoyable of all the guidebooks we’ve done.

 The best bit was our Mallorca road trip – or rather, road trips – around the island.
 We did a few – the first to meet Terence’s photography deadline, the second for him to shoot pick-ups because the first deadline was too tight so we had to miss some bits, and the third for me to focus on my research and hotel reviews.
 These are the crazy kinds of things we used to have to do in guidebook publishing!

 The most spectacular scenery on the Mediterranean island is on its western side – from the southwest of Mallorca all the way along the jaw-dropping west coast, through the magic Tramuntana Mountains, to the northernmost point of the island, the breathtaking Formentor Peninsular.